CBiasuzzi/atest/README.md

 # atest
-This is a test project: not all things have a purpose
+This is a test project: not all things do have a purpose